 “What is important in tobacco control is to conduct large scale educational campaigns to publicize the negative impact of smoking on the health and socio-economic life.
 And we should strengthen scientific research on smoking cessation products which help quit smoking.”

 There are further aspects worth noting.
-For one, even with the “development of informal health-care practices” in the country since the 1990s, this sector has actually contributed to the “formal socialist health-care system.”
+For one, even with the “development of informal health-care practices” in the country since the 1990s, this sector has actually contributed to the formal healthcare system.
 In 2007, the DPRK spent 3.02% of its GDP on health expenditures.
 In 2013, the DPRK spent 38.8% of their budget that year on “health, education, sport, music, art and culture” with an increase of 2.2% for healthcare spending.It is also worth noting that even the World Food Programme must admit that most households aren’t food insecure (see page 33 of this PDF), belaying claims of “famine” in the country.

 Like Cuba, which sends doctors abroad, the DPRK also sends doctors abroad for humanitarian reasons.
 Even those with anti-DPRK beliefs have to admit this.
 In July of last year, the DPRK’s ambassador, Jang Myong Ho, visited the al-Assad University Hospital in Damascus, affirming the country’s readiness to support and aid Syria’s health sector, hailing the medical services provided by the hospital, saying that Syrian government had a “just health policy and commitment to provide free treatment to all citizens despite the difficult economic conditions under the current crisis.”
 He also added that this anniversary of 50 years diplomatic and friendly bilateral relations between the DPRK and Syria is “historical and exemplary,” noting that these relations have been “developed and enhanced” over the years.

-With all of this, perhaps it is no surprise that the proposed sanctions would have targeted the healthcare system of the DPRK and their socialist economy also, of course.
+With all of this, it is no surprise that proposed sanctions would target the healthcare system of the DPRK and their economy.
 As I noted in my post on these sanctions,

-The healthcare system of the DPRK should be celebrated as an achievement of socialism, not something to ridicule.
+The healthcare system of the DPRK should be celebrated, not something to ridicule.
 While the bourgeois media focus on the country’s “problems” there is no doubt that they don’t want people to know of these successes.
 With the ROK having one of the “world’s highest suicide rates, having overtaken that of Japan” and the leading “cause of death is cancer, followed by cerebrovascular and heart disease” even with their “universal health insurance system that is compulsory and covers employees and their relatives (National Health Insurance, NHI),” there are high doctor consulting fees, and “long waiting lines for treatment and high costs.”
-The DPRK doesn’t have those issues and doesn’t work with the US to streamline their system to help the Western capitalist class.
+The DPRK doesn’t have those issues and doesn’t work with the U$ to streamline their system.
 There are many other resources I could have consulted to finish up this article.
 As good comrades, we should stand in solidarity with the DPRK against the clear imperialist aggressors.
 Anyone who doesn’t do so is not only not a real comrade, but they also are not a communist in name or action.

 The life within the DPRK and the country’s policies are not what the West says it is.
-The country has stood by those fighting for national liberation, has a developed socialistic democracy, and has celebrated the International Day of Persons With Disabilities in 2015, and in years afterward (and before).
+The country has stood by those fighting for national liberation, has a developed democracy of sorts, and has celebrated the International Day of Persons With Disabilities in 2015, and in years afterward (and before).
 The country has worked with the UNDP to increase its food security and food production.

-Some say that the country became “revisionist” after 1972.
-Those issues will be addressed in another post when I look at all countries which are called “revisionist.”
-Here is not the place for that.
-Rather, it is better to let people make up their own minds about the DPRK.
-This can come through reading a number of books, or looking at other resources.
+Some say that the country became “revisionist” after 1972, which is a valid viewpoint, which will be addressed in another post.
+Reading a number of books, or looking at other resources can help.
 If a war with the DPRK occurs, started by the unhinged fascist, the orange menace, who can be easily swayed, we should be prepared to support it even if all many of those in our host country (especially if you live in the West) support the war with a fervor.
 Not standing by the DPRK and against war would show the weakness of “the Left” and prove the capitalists had “won,” something that none of us want.